Hours after White House warns of new election meddling, Trump again points to 'Russian hoax'

 In Helsinki, Putin said that he had hoped Trump would win the 2016 presidential election.

-While that effort included a litany of Trump's favorite stump-speech attacks on Democrats, from Sen. Elizabeth Warren, D-Mass., to Rep. Maxine Waters, D-Calif., as well as a recitation of highlights of the Trump economy, he emphasized his push to reduce both legal and illegal immigration.
+While that effort included a litany of Trump's favorite stump-speech attacks on Democrats, from Sen. Elizabeth Warren of Massachusetts to Rep. Maxine Waters of California, as well as a recitation of highlights of the Trump economy, he emphasized his push to reduce both legal and illegal immigration.

 Speaking at the Mohegan Sun Arena at Casey Plaza — named for the father of one of Trump's targets, Sen. Bob Casey, D-Pa. — Trump said he will soon get "very nasty" to achieve his goal of building a wall between the U.S. and Mexico.